syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ## Events

-The following selection events are available in `SfCartesianChart`.
+The following selection events are available in the `SfCartesianChart`.

 ### SelectionChanging